Mango (1 Mango) and Boiled Egg (1 Small)

 Incorporate Healthy Fats

-Engage in light physical activity, such as a short walk, after eating.
-This can help your body use glucose more effectively and reduce blood sugar spikes.
+Take a short walk after eating to help your body use glucose more effectively and prevent spikes.

 metabolic